carla-simulator/carla/Docs/simulation_time_and_synchrony.md

 settings.fixed_delta_seconds = None
 world.apply_settings(settings)
 ```
-This can also be achieved using hte provided script  `PythonAPI/util/config.py` that automatically does this with a flag where variable time-step is zero.
+The provided script  `PythonAPI/util/config.py` automatically sets time-step with a flag where variable time-step is zero.
 ```sh
 cd PythonAPI/util && ./config.py --delta-seconds 0
 ```

 <h4>Fixed time-step</h4>

-Going for a fixed time-step makes the server run a simulation where the time goes by constantly between steps.
+Going for a fixed time-step makes the server run a simulation where the elapsed time remains constant between steps.
 If it is set to 0.5 seconds, there will be two frames per simulated second.
 Using the same time increment on each step is the best way to gather data from the simulation, as physics and sensor data will correspond to an easy to comprehend moment of the simulation.
 Also, if the server is fast enough, it makes possible to simulate longer time periods in less real time.
 To enable this mode set a fixed delta seconds in the world settings.
 For instance, to run the simulation at a fixed time-step of 0.05 seconds apply the following settings:

 ```py